 Through magnifying glasses, the genuine agarwood bead showed ducted oil vein and resin

 We have circled them for you to have a closer look

-After comparing our genuine beads vs the "seller"'s beads, it is quite clear that the beads was pressed with oil.
-It might be genuine beads but young and definitely not worth $500 USD
+After comparing our genuine beads vs the "seller"'s beads, it is quite clear that the beads were pressed with oil.
+It might be genuine beads but young and not worth $500 USD

 Is this agarwood?

-The way of infection and the wood fiber is clearly different.
+The way of infection and wood fibre is different.

 Answer: The image A is not agarwood